 Saving money isn’t really either…until I see my budget getting tight.

 Then I’m always scrambling to save money somehow— and saving money when you cook is a great way to do that.

-The good thing is there is definitely more than one way to save money on the food you eat.
+The good thing is there is definitely more than one way to save money when you cook.